RBMarketing1011/restaunax-complete/backend/README.md

-# RestauNax Backend API
+# RestaunaX Backend API

-Node.js/TypeScript restaurant management API with authentication, email verification, and order management.
+Node.js/TypeScript restaurant management API service with authentication, email verification, and order management.

 ## 🏗️ Overview

-This backend can be used in two ways:
-1. **Standalone Service** - Independent API server for microservices architecture
-2. **Development Reference** - The frontend can run standalone with built-in API routes
+A standalone REST API server designed for restaurant management systems.
+This backend provides secure authentication, order management, and email services that can be consumed by any client application (web, mobile, or other services).

 ## 🚀 Quick Setup